 TP-Link Archer AX3000: Standard web user interface, tons of customization

-Like most other TP-Link routers, the Archer AX3000 has a web user interface that you can access via its default IP address, which is 192.168.0.1, or the tplinkwifi.net link.
-Consequently, it has the same standard setup process any experienced users, including you truly, will appreciate.
+Like most other TP-Link routers, the Archer AX3000 has a web user interface that you can access via its default IP address, 192.168.0.1, or the tplinkwifi.net link.
+Consequently, it has the same standard setup process any experienced users will appreciate.

 Easy to use mobile app